HL7/fhir-sdoh-clinicalcare/input/pagecontent/StructureDefinition-SDOHCC-TaskForPatient-intro.md

 ### Purpose
-This profile is used to pass a Task authored by a Practitioner or Organization (.requester field) targeting a Patient or Related Person (.owner field) to the individual.
+This profile is used to pass a Task authored by a Practitioner or Organization (`Task.requester` field) targeting a Patient or Related Person (`Task.owner` field) to the individual.
 These fields are required.
-The .output is used to return a response appropriate to the requested Task code.
+The `Task.output` is used to return a response appropriate to the requested Task code.

 ### Usage